Thilankavishka/Canteen-Management-System-University-Of-Vavuniya/README.md

        - Implemented a route to handle payments, collect payment details, and update the payment status.
     7. Display Payment Information:
-       - Added a route to show payment information to users, ensuring the payment record exists before displaying it. canteenmodel ->Mongoose model for canteen data.
+       - Added a route to show payment information to users, ensuring the payment record exists before displaying it.

-canteenmodel.js: Provides a structured schema for canteen data, ensuring consistency and validation in the database.

-canteenroute.js: Implements the necessary routes for creating canteen entries, including middleware integration for security and authorization checks.